How to stop co-sleeping: a step by step guide

 At both naps and overnight wakes, settle your baby all the way to sleep with either feeding or rocking, then hold them in your arms for 10-15 mins until they enter a deep sleep.
 Lower them feet-first into their bed and if needed, continue to gently rock or pat them in their bed until they fall asleep.
 Repeat this process each time they wake overnight.

 If your baby is between 3-6 months and is waking roughly every 2hrs overnight, they may have hit the 4 Month Regression.
 In this case, working on self-settling is going to be the key to improving both their naps and overnight sleep.
 Focus on the start of naps and bedtime to begin with and this will give your baby the best chance at resettling themselves when they wake in between sleep cycles overnight.
-Our Ultimate Sleep and Nutrition Program contains several gentle methods to choose from if you are wanting to guide your baby towards self-settling now.
+Our Little Ones App contains several gentle methods to choose from if you are wanting to guide your baby towards self-settling now.

 How to stop co-sleeping for babies between 6-12 months